 What adhesives should I choose for high humidity environments?

-If you are looking for something for the 60-70% mark, we would recommend using Flexible again.
-Since it is a slower drying adhesive, the high humidity will speed up the dry time.
+If you are looking for something for the 60-70% mark, we would recommend using either the Flexible (of course) or High Humidity Adhesive.
+Since the Flex is a slower drying adhesive, the higher humidity will speed up your dry time.
 It’ll go down to a 1-3 second dry time range in very high humidity conditions.

 How can I optimize my lash studio in high humidity environments?